The British health system: how does it work ?

 For vital emergencies call 999.
 An ambulance can be sent to you if necessary.

 All consultations and additional tests are free.
 There is a fixed price of £9.15 for each medicine prescribed.
-For under 16 years old, people on benefits, pregnant women and over 60 years old, prescriptions are free.
+For those under 16 years old, people on benefits, pregnant women and over 60 years old, prescriptions are free.

 In order to see a specialist you have to be referred by the GP.